 Just like every part of your body, your bones need maintenance to be healthy and strong.
 Exercise is one of the pillars of bone care and fall prevention.
 By taking steps now, you can help maintain the bone mass you have and may even build a little more, reducing your risk of debilitating fractures later in life.

 Certain types of exercise can increase muscle mass, which in turn enhances strength, muscle control, balance, and coordination.
 Good balance and coordination can mean the difference between falling—and suffering a fracture—and staying on your feet.
-Strong evidence shows that regular physical activity can reduce falls by nearly a third in older adults at high risk of falling.
+In fact, strong evidence shows that regular physical activity can reduce falls by nearly a third in older adults at high risk of falling.

 All exercises for bone strength have one or more of the following attributes:

-They are weight-bearing.
+Weight-bearing.
 Weight-bearing exercise is any activity, such as running, walking, dancing, hiking, climbing stairs, or playing tennis, golf, or basketball, in which you carry your body weight and work against gravity.
-This is in contrast to non-weight-bearing activities such as swimming or cycling, where the water or bicycle supports your body weight.
+This contrasts with non-weight-bearing activities such as swimming or cycling, where the water or bicycle supports your body weight.
 The force you exert to counteract gravity when you do weight-bearing activities is what stimulates bones to get stronger.

-They provide impact.
-When you land a jump or pound the ground with each step as you run, you mul-tiply the weight-bearing effect of gravity.
-That's why higher-impact activities generally have a more pro-nounced effect on bone than lower-impact exercises.
+Provide impact.
+When you land a jump or pound the ground with each step as you run, you multiply the weight-bearing effect of gravity.
+That's why higher-impact activities generally have a more pronounced effect on bone than lower-impact exercises.

-They're higher-velocity.
+Higher velocity.
 Impact can be increased even more as your speed increases.
-For example, jogging or fast-paced aerobics will do more to strengthen bone than a leisurely stroll or slow calisthenics.
+For example, jogging or fast-paced aerobics will do more to strengthen your bones than a leisurely stroll or slow calisthenics exercises.